PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 correction checkpoint; keep the convergence runner central because it also coordinates broadcast repair and shape reconciliation.
 Do not create a pull request.

+## Stale binary source-signature atomicity: completed state

+The stale channelwise-binary Transpose repair now materializes the source signature after all existing tensor, shape, permutation, locality, and peer- evidence guards but before `_set_operator_inputs`.
+A present signature whose rank is not four rejects the candidate before graph, index, output metadata, or topology mutation.
+A valid signature is the same value formerly computed after the edge rewrite.
+Both short-shape and short-signature cases are ordinary complete no-ops; no strict xfail remains.

+Validation completed as follows:

+- focused stale-binary/convergence selector:
+  `6 passed, 257 deselected in 2.07s`;
+- changed-file focused branch regression: `615 passed in 23.40s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.44s`;
+- targeted Ruff and Python compilation: passed.

+No additional real-model conversion was run.
+The correction only moves valid signature materialization before the former first mutation, and the immediately preceding sequential `sgscsh.onnx` controls already proved exact pass metrics, zero SWAP, and byte-identical major artifacts across both semantic correction and ownership checkpoints.
+This follows the requested minimal-conversion policy.

+Changed files are the raw repair, focused invalid-metadata fixture, architecture source-order guard, and three branch documents.
+Public API, CLI, valid behavior/statistics, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed;
+work is commit/push only.

+At restart, mechanically extract only the corrected 129-line repair owner into a focused pass-family module.
+Keep its lowerer private wrapper, the two standalone calls, and the three-round convergence runner call.
+Leave the runner in the lowerer because it coordinates separate broadcast and shape owners.
+Prove exact old/new AST and direct owner/wrapper fingerprint equality.
+Do not create a pull request.